tamjid-ahsan/Housing-price-prediction/README.md

 ![im](./assets/i2.png)

 This can be somewhat helpful for selecting features.
-This is not a foolproof way of selecting features as this does not capture the combined power of features for explanation, not even the preffered way.
+This is not a foolproof way of selecting features as this does not capture the combined power of features for explanation, this is not even the preffered way.
 This can be used to come up with a preliminary model and iterate upon it.

 `price` has perfect relationship with except and can explain it fully, this is very much expected. rest of the features are of interest.
 * `grade`, `sqft_living`, `zipcode` have very good explaining power.
 Should be present in the model.